Video Shows Women Kidnapping Toddler From Garland Hotel

 An arrest warrant for kidnapping was obtained for Brown.

-Investigators said they believe the kidnapping was an isolated-targeted incident where the involved suspects knew the victim.MORE NEWS: Tarrant County Lifts Outdoor Burning Ban; Fire Marshal Reminds Of Safety Requirements
+Investigators said they believe the kidnapping was an isolated-targeted incident where the involved suspects knew the victim.MORE NEWS: Domestic Violence Incident Involving Gunfire Led To Dallas Apartment Gas Explosion, Court Documents Show

 Detectives are asking if anyone has information on the whereabouts of Brown, and the identity of the third woman,